ietf-teep/architecture/draft-ietf-teep-architecture.md

     Anchors on the device.
-Although a Device Administrator may have privileges and device-specific controls to locally administer a device, the Device Administrator may choose to remotely administrate a device through a TAM.
+Although a Device Administrator may have privileges and device-specific controls to locally administer a device, the Device Administrator may choose to remotely administer a device through a TAM.

   - Device Owner: A device is always owned by someone.
 In some cases, it is common for the (primary) device user to also own the device, making the device